AppGyver/steroids-js/README.md

-# Steroids JS
+# Steroids.js

 A JavaScript library to be used with [AppGyver Steroids](http://appgyver.com/steroids) and [Steroids npm](//github.com/AppGyver/steroids).
-Steroids JS requires AppGyver Scanner application (available in Apple App Store and Google Play Store) or custom Scanner build from AppGyver Build Service.
+Steroids.js requires AppGyver Scanner application (available in Apple App Store and Google Play Store) or custom Scanner build from AppGyver Build Service.

 ## Development: